nextflow-io/nextflow/docs/wave.rst

  Wave currently does not support ``ADD``, ``COPY`` and other Dockerfile commands that access files in the host file system.

-Build Conda based containers
+Build Conda-based containers
 ----------------------------

 Wave allows the provisioning of containers based on the :ref:`process-conda` directive used by the processes in your pipeline.
 This is a quick alternative to building Conda packages in the local computer.
-Moreoever, this enables the use of Conda packages in your pipeline when deploying it in cloud-native platforms such as AWS Batch and Kubernetes, which do not allow the (easy) use of the Conda package manager.
+Moreover, this enables the use of Conda packages in your pipeline when deploying it in cloud-native platforms such as AWS Batch and Kubernetes, which do not allow the (easy) use of the Conda package manager.

-Having Wave enabled in your pipeline, there's nothing else to do other than define the ``conda`` requirements in the pipeline processes provided the same process does not also specify a ``container`` directive or a Dockerfile.
+With Wave enabled in your pipeline, you need only to define the ``conda`` requirements in the pipeline processes, provided the same process does not also specify a ``container`` directive or a Dockerfile.

 In the latter case, add the following setting to your pipeline configuration::